The Lottery Ticket Hypothesis in Denoising: Towards Semantic-Driven Initialization: Winning Tickets in Denoising

-\textbf{Pixel Block Selection for Objects} In order to construct a tailored initial image, we select pixel blocks $\mathcal{B}$ from the database for each user-specified object $\{r_i, c_i\} \in \{\mathcal{R}, \mathcal{C}\}$, $\{\mathcal{R}, \mathcal{C}\}$ indicate the region and category of objects.
-As explained in Sec.~\ref{sec:part1} and demonstrated in Fig.~\ref{fig:3}, our database contains a diverse set of pixel blocks, each associated with scores for different category pairs.
-A high score in $c_1$ (\verb|vs.| $c_2$) indicates that the corresponding pixel block is well-suited for generating $c_1$ when $c_2$ is also present in the prompt.
-When multiple objects $\{c_i, c_2, ..., c_n\}$ are mentioned in the prompt $p$, we filter pixel blocks $\mathcal{B}_i$ for each user-specified $\{r_i, c_i\}$, using the following criterion: where $\mathcal{S}_{i,(j)}(b)$ denotes the score in the entry of $c_i$ (\verb|vs.|$c_j$) corresponding to the pixel block $b$, and $\mathcal{T}_{obj}$ denotes a predefined threshold.
-In the case where the user-provided prompt $p$ references only a single category $c_i$, we extend the utilization of the average score to select pixel blocks specifically tailored for that singular object $c_i$, as follows, where $\text{Average Score}_{i}(b)$ denotes the average score of the pixel block $b$ on the category $c_i$.
+We select winning tickets based on our constructed collection of lottery tickets, which contains a diverse set of pixel blocks, each associated with scores for different category pairs.
+A high score in $c_1$ (\verb|vs.| $c_2$) indicates that the corresponding pixel block is well-suited for generating $c_1$ when $c_2$ is also present in the prompt. we can select winning tickets for any list of categories $\mathcal{C}=\{c_i, c_2, ..., c_n\} \subseteq \mathcal{L}$.
+Specifically, we select winning tickets $\mathcal{B}_i$ for $c_i$ using the following criterion: